Skip to content

 • X-ray examination (heart, respiratory tract, bones, etc.)

-Vetplan Vogel
+Vetplan Bird

 Keep your bird healthy for as long as possible with VetPlan preventive care